hanabi/hanabi.github.io/README.md

   * Next, Cathy sees that Bob just blind-played a green 1 immediately after this red clue, so she knows that she must have the red 2.
 Cathy holds on to the red 2 for later and discards.
 * Except in rare circumstances, **bluffing is only permissible when you are the person directly before the player who is blind-playing a card**.
 This is called being in *Bluff Position*.
 Do not *Bluff* unless you are in *Bluff Position*!

-### The Double/Triple Prompt
+### The Double/Triple/Quadruple Prompt

 * Sometimes, someone can give a *Prompt* that is prompting TWO (or more) cards with one clue, which is pretty efficient.
-* For example, say that a red 1 is played on the pile, you have 2 clued red cards in your hand, and no-one else has any red cards in any of their hands.
-Then, someone draws a red 4 and it is immediately clued as red.
-How can the red 4 be playable?
-Well, the only way is that if you have the red 2 and the red 3.
-So, you would play these from left to right during your next two turns.
+* For example, in a 3-player game:
+  * A red 1 is played on the stacks.
+  * Alice clues Cathy red, which touches a red 4.
+  * Bob has two clued red cards in his hand.
+Since the red 4 is playable right now, he knows that his two red cards must be a red 2 and a red 3 (in order from left-to-right).
+  * Bob plays both of them.

 ### The Double/Triple/Quadruple Finesse

 * In a 4-player game, it is possible to get two different people to blind-play their cards in a row if you give a clue to a card that is two-away from being playable.
 This is very efficient, as it is a 3-for-1 clue.
-* For example:
+* For example, in a 4-player game:
-  * A red 1 is currently played on the stacks.
+  * A red 1 is played on the stacks.
   * Alice clues Donald red, touches a red 4.
   * Bob plays red 2 from his *Finesse Position*.
   * Cathy plays red 3 from her *Finesse Position*.
   * Donald plays red 4.
 * Similarly, it is possible to get a single person to blind-play 2 cards in a row.
 In this situation, since they see that the clue can't apply to anyone else's hands, they will assume that the clue is talking about their two newest unclued cards, and they will play from left to right.
 * In general, remember that players will always assume *Prompts* over *Finesses*.
-Thus, is it possible to do a clue that prompts a card from a player's hand and THEN gets them to blind-play their *Finesse Position* card on the next turn (or vice-versa, depending on the negative information on the card and the situation).
+Thus, is it possible to do a clue that prompts a card from a player's hand and THEN gets them to blind-play their *Finesse Position* card on the next turn.

 ### The Ambiguous Finesse